 You also use these ones inside your PC if there are a lot of cables.

 Cable sleeves and bundles should be used only if you have too many cables going through one area together.
-This will help you collect them at one place without acquiring so much area.
+This will help you collect them in one place without acquiring so much area.
 Not only it will look cleaner but will protect them from damage.
 Some cases, come with straps and cable management cover like that in Corsair 570X.
 Use them if you don’t have sleeves.

-5. Use Zip ties, twist ties and case pass throughs
+5. Use Zip ties, twist ties and case pass-throughs

 Hmm, this one is one of my favourite areas of cable management.
-It’s easy and is very cost effective.
+It’s easy and is very cost-effective.
 Buy some cable ties or twist ties to keep the cables together.
 Generally, your case or motherboard will come with a few of them which will be enough for tying cables together but it’s better to buy some more in case you have too many wires and want to manage the cables even better.
 Use the cable ties from bottom to top along with all the cables.
-Use small pass throughs present in the motherboard tray to fix them at one place.
+Use small pass-throughs present in the motherboard tray to fix them at one place.

 Twist ties will be temporary and you can untie them anytime if you want to but they will be loose and less effective than the Zip ties.
 Zip ties will tighten your cables together and can only be removed by a cutter.
 So, keep a cutter also if you use several Zip ties.
 I myself use Zip ties more than the twist ties to properly manage the cables together.

 Want cables that aren’t ugly and provide super-fast transfer speeds?
 You can’t go wrong with these USB C Cables!